cxhernandez/cxhernandez.com/_posts/2015-03-29-shortest-path.markdown

 At [Folding@home](https://folding.stanford.edu), often we use [Markov state models](https://folding.stanford.edu/home/an-introduction-to-markov-state-models/) (MSMs) to represent how molecules (usually proteins) move around in a simulation.
-These models help simplify the large amounts of simulation data, ultimately yielding a concise network representation.
-Because of this more generic representation, we can borrow tools normally used in fields, such as [graph theory](http://en.wikipedia.org/wiki/Graph_theory), to study how biological molecules behave.
+These models help simplify large amounts of simulation data and ultimate yield a more concise network representation.
+Because of this, we can borrow tools normally used in fields such as [graph theory](http://en.wikipedia.org/wiki/Graph_theory) to study how biological molecules behave.

-One such tool is [Dijkastra's algorithm](http://en.wikipedia.org/wiki/Dijkstra%27s_algorithm), which calculates an approximate to shortest path between any two nodes in a (weakly connected) graph.
+One such tool is [Dijkastra's algorithm](http://en.wikipedia.org/wiki/Dijkstra%27s_algorithm), which finds an approximate to the shortest path between any two nodes in a (weakly connected) graph.
 At each iteration, the algorithm finds the neighboring node that will minimize the total distance needed to traverse the graph.
 This method can be extremely powerful, and has become as ubiquitous to our society as [getting driving directions from Google Maps](http://motherboard.vice.com/read/the-simple-elegant-algorithm-that-makes-google-maps-possible).

-In social networks, Dijkastra's algorithm is what you what use to compute an [Erdös number](http://en.wikipedia.org/wiki/Erd%C5%91s_number) or how many degrees of separation you share with [Kevin Bacon](http://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon).
+In social networks, Dijkastra's algorithm is what you would use to compute an [Erdös number](http://en.wikipedia.org/wiki/Erd%C5%91s_number) or how many degrees of separation you share with [Kevin Bacon](http://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon).
 In protein folding (my line of work), Dijkastra's algorithm is useful for identifying the possible steps (e.g. confomational changes) that lead to a folded protein.
-This information help scientists better understand the underlying physics of biology, which could lead to new therapeutic drugs.
+This information can help scientists better understand the underlying physics of biology, which could lead to new therapeutic drugs.

 In this tutorial, I'll go over how to use `NumPy` and `NetworkX` to construct a random graph and calculate the shortest path between two nodes.
 I'll also be using `matplotlib` and `Seaborn` to visualize the results.
-Optional: If you'd like to make interactive graphs, as the ones below, the `mpld3` package is fairly handy to convert plots into interactive JavaScript.
+Optional: If you'd like to make interactive graphs, as the ones below, the `mpld3` package is fairly handy to convert static plots into interactive JavaScript.

 ***

 Installing Packages
 ---

-Assuming you already have Python (and `pip`) installed on your computer, in your terminal, type:
+Assuming you already have Python (and `pip`) installed on your computer, in your terminal type:

 {% highlight bash %}
 $ pip install conda